Creating brand buzz for a new company or brand might seem impossible at first. How do you get people to talk about something they don’t know exists?

 Your target audience determines this.
 There is no single answer.
 When you conduct your market research, you learn this information.
 If you open a bed and breakfast, your market research might reveal that 75 percent of the visitors to your competitors travel to your state from northern states and read Town & Country magazine.
 You’d advertise a vacation package that discounted a weekend and a week’s stay in Town & Country magazine.
 If you open a skate park in a major city, your market research might reveal that 63 percent of the skateboarders in your city attend public schools and watch YouTube and TikTok.
 That means you would advertise on YouTube and TikTok, offering half off of the day pass price.

 Your coupon provides the incentive consumers need to try something new and provides an integral component of your content marketing.
 A discount on their first product or use lets them risk less to try the product.
 Reducing risk often increases participation.
 You need people to try what you have so they know they like it.
+Get in touch with our team to learn more about Tampa digital marketing!

 In-Store Experiences and Sampling